Louigee-creator/alx-system_engineering-devops/0x01-shell_permissions/README.md

-This script uses the "touch" command to create an empty file with the name "hello"
+This script uses the "chmod" command to modify the permissions of the file "hello"